SemanticMediaWiki/SemanticExtraSpecialProperties/docs/configuration.md

 #### Fixed tables

-Setting `$sespUseAsFixedTables` to "true" enables to setup properties as [fixed properties][fixedprop] in order to improve data access.
+Setting `$sespgUseFixedTables` to "true" enables to setup properties as [fixed properties][fixedprop] in order to improve data access.
 Doing so is recommended.
 Note that you have to run the [`update.php`][mw-update] from your wiki's base directory after setting this parameter for the required tables to be created.

-Running the [data refresh][data-refresh] afterwards is recommended as well and should be done every time a special property is added to the `$sespSpecialProperties` array.
+Running the [data refresh][data-refresh] afterwards is recommended as well and should be done every time a special property is added to the `$sespgEnabledPropertyList` array.

 #### Bot edits

-Setting `$wgSESPExcludeBots` to "true" causes bot edits via user accounts in usergroup "bot" to be ignored when storing data for the special properties activated.
+Setting `$sespgExcludeBotEdits` to "true" causes bot edits via user accounts in usergroup "bot" to be ignored when storing data for the special properties activated.
 However this does not affect the page creator property (`_CUSER`).

 #### Property definitions